Creating To-Do Lists In WordPress

 Import/Export

-The ability to import and export to-do list data can be very useful.
-For example, you may need to transfer data from one site to another, or store the data for backup or reporting purposes.
+Being able to import and export to-do list data can be useful.
+For example, you may decide to copy over data from an existing list to another website, or export the list data for backup or archiving purposes.

 To access this function, click on the ‘Import/Export’ tab in your plugin settings area …